 Betsy @ BJ’s Homeschool

 When we homeschooled the early years, we found many free or frugal helpful resources.
-Here are some of our favorites:
+Here are some of our favorites for the early years:

 Shout out to Free Homeschool Deals – we love all they offer.
 So many great resources!